Accommodations for Blind and Low Vision Employees

 Justification and Approval Threshold Change for Small Business Association 8(a) Participants

-As an certified 8a, HUBZone, Service Disabled Veteran Owned, and Women Owned federal contractor, Applied Development is able to participate in the Small Business Associations 8(a) program.
+As a certified 8a, HUBZone, Service-Disabled Veteran-Owned, and Woman-Owned federal contractor, Applied Development is able to participate in the Small Business Associations 8(a) program.
 This program’s main goal is to award at least 5% of government contracts to small, disadvantaged businesses each year.
-Earlier this week, we received a notification that for […]
+Earlier this week, we received a notification that for any government procurements […]

 The Future of Accessibility and Technology